HarvardPL/CIFC/README.md

 ##### Single execution

-In this work. we only concerns executions that terminate.
+In this work. we only concerns timing-insensitive non-interference, i.e., executions that terminate.
 We define an execution as a finite number of reductions:

 ```
 Inductive  terminate_num : config -> config  -> nat ->  Prop :=